 Play-doh Fun Pack

-The duct tape tote kit allows kids to design and create their own duct tape tote bag.
-Using premade kits like this can help kids get the basics they need to learn how duct tape works.
+Totes allow kids to carry thier stuff with fun.
+For instance, a premade Duct Tape Tote kit allows kids get the basics they need to learn how duct tape works.
 Then, they can go on to create even more of their own inventions with just a bit of tape.

 Jr. Mechanic Set

 Mechanics is an area of invention that still has plenty of opportunities for innovation.
-Kids start to pick up the basics when they’re given building tools at an early age, like a play mechanic set.
+Kids start to pick up the basics when they’re given building tools at an early age, like a play mechanic set, or other play sets.
 Understanding building and mechanics helps kids learn how parts work together, so they can eventually make their own creations.

 Star Wars Dominoes The Force Awakens